ASFHyP3/hyp3-docs/docs/using/api.md

 constraints for processing.

-Sentinel-1 IW Burst SLCs submitted for processing must have been acquired between April 14, 2016, and December 31, 2021, and must be North of -60° latitude.
+Sentinel-1 IW Burst SLCs submitted for processing must have been acquired between April 14, 2016, and December 31, 2021, and must be north of -60° latitude.

 ```json
     {